 Committee Members: Lynda Mendoza (Chair/Board Secretary), Candice Bright (Co-Chair, CLASP member), Margaret Heinz, Ex-Officio and Board President, Robert Balderama, Liz Herrera Knapp (CLASP Rep.), Dena Hernandez (SCDD North Valley Hills), Daime Hoornaert (CLASP member), Emily Grunder, Mohamed Rashid (Vice President).
 Staff: Tony Anderson, Executive Director and Doug Bonnet, Special Assistant to the Executive Director.

-Bill File: (Calendar Report – shows upcoming bills scheduled for hearing)
+Bill File: (Report on All Bills Passed – shows upcoming bills scheduled for hearing)

 Children and Families